iitis/virtRTG/tests/README.md

 ## Notes

-- The current scaffold intentionally avoids Qt GUI and OpenGL rendering.
+- The current scaffold intentionally avoids Qt GUI and OpenGL rendering and focuses on deterministic backend behaviour.
 - The skipped skeleton file marks the highest-value next steps without making the suite fail before source fixtures are ready.